ADARTA/netlify-cms-components/packages/netlify-cms-backend-fs/README.md

 Backend library bundles exist in `dist` directory.

-- `dist/index.js` can be used for global access to `FileSystemBackendClass` and is a `umd` build to use directly as a component see example in `netlify-cms-starter`
+- `dist/index.js` can be used for global access to `FileSystemBackendClass` and is a `umd` build to use directly as a component see example in `netlify-cms-starter` in this monorepo.

 Express server middleware is in the `dist/fs` directory.